Bienvenido a mi casa!

-The two Palstar speakers add a lot to my joy of hamming.
+The Palstar speakers I'm using add a lot to my joy of hamming.
 I usually use speakers, except when contesting or dealing with difficult conditions.
 These are the best speakers I've found for communications, as they refuse to buzz, click, or distort under any conditions of normal operations.
 I have a small stereo amplifier installed between the speakers and the two receivers which drive them, to avoid pushing the audio circuits of the receivers to their limits.
 I've known Paul, N8PH, Palstar's owner, since he was a VE3 living about two miles from me, and we used to compare notes on homebrew receiver designs.
 Paul is an excellent engineer, and these speakers reflect his talent.

 The Datong audio filter in front of me has been a fixture in all my shack setups for three decades now, and is a superb accessory for CW ops.
 I have two Astron linear power supplies in use, one of which has been with me since I first acquired the TS850 transceiver.
 They give excellent performance.
 Just don't plan to carry them very far!

+Back to the main shack photo in the corner.
 The two external antenna tuners (an MFJ and a Dentron) are both used on my inverted vee (see antenna description below), although not as much as in the days before the K3 was acquired.
 Currently, the amazing internal ATU in the K3 is used to drive the open-wire line directly on most bands, through an external Balun Designs 4:1 balun, without the need for external tuners.